The Ultimate Guide to One Line Drawing & 129 Ideas For It

 How to incorporate One line drawing into your daily routine

-1. Keep a One line drawing journal: Dedicate a notebook to your One line drawings.
+1. Keep a single line drawing journal: Dedicate a notebook to your One line drawings.
 Use it as a way to unwind after a long day or as a daily meditation practice.

 3. Collaborate with friends: Get together with friends and do a One line drawing collaboration.
 Each person adds one line to the drawing, creating a unique piece of art.

-Remember, One line drawing is all about having fun and being creative.
+Remember, single line drawing is all about having fun and being creative.
 Don’t take it too seriously and let your imagination run wild.

 Conclusion